ssstolk/lld/README.md

-# lld
+# toe-lld
-Repository for linguistic linked data and transformation tooling

-### toe

-The subdirectory toe contains resources surrounding A Thesaurus of Old English.
-This thesaurus is the property of University of Glasgow.
-Currently, the toe directory contains conversion tooling for converting its original tabular form (in CSV) to linguistic linked data.
+Repository for *TOE*-LLD, the Linguistic Linked Data version of *A Thesaurus of Old English*.

-More details on the linguistic linked data form and the conversion process, can be found in the following paper:
+Details on this Linguistic Linked Data form of the thesaurus, and the conversion process involved, can be found in the following paper:
-S. Stolk, ‘A Thesaurus of Old English as Linguistic Linked Data’, Proceedings of eLex2019, Sintra, 1–3 October 2019. https://elex.link/elex2019/wp-content/uploads/2019/09/eLex_2019_13.pdf .
+S. Stolk, ‘*A Thesaurus of Old English* as Linguistic Linked Data: Using OntoLex, SKOS and *lemon-tree* to Bring Topical Thesauri to the Semantic Web ’, In *Proceedings of eLex2019*, Sintra, 1–3 October 2019. https://elex.link/elex2019/wp-content/uploads/2019/09/eLex_2019_13.pdf .

+*A Thesaurus of Old English* is the property of the University of Glasgow.
+This repository therefore contains only the code used in converting the original, tabular form of the thesaurus (in CSV) to its Linguistic Linked Data form.
+The resulting resource is made available for browsing in the web application Evoke (http://evoke.ullet.net).